linode/terraform-provider-linode/examples/README.md

 # Linode launch and setting the Domain records at Linode.

-The example launches an Ubuntu 14.04, runs apt-get update and installs nginx.
+The example launches an Ubuntu 18.04 LTS, runs apt-get update and installs nginx.

 To run, configure your Linode provider as described in https://www.terraform.io/docs/providers/linode/index.html

 ## Prerequisites
 You need to export your Linode API Key as an environment variable

-    export LINODE_API_KEY="Put Your API Key Here"
+    export LINODE_TOKEN="Put Your Linode Token Here"

 ## Run this example using: